e107989/autoit_lib/README.md

-autoit_lib
+AutoIT Library
 ==========

-Library for common AutoIt tasks.
+A library for common AutoIt tasks.

+See doc.md for proper documentation on the functions available.